sillverpro/php-azure-oauth-login-demo/README.md

 ---

 # 📄 License
-MIT License — free to use in personal and commercial projects.
+MIT [LICENSE](LICENSE) — free to use in personal and commercial projects.